 Take your pruners and cut into the stem, making sure to leave the last two stems of leaves.

-These basic of growing lavender plants in your garden.
-Aside from pruning, they’re pretty low-maintenance.
-Their color, fragrance, and beauty is definitely worth growing them!
+These are the basic growing tips for lavender plants.
+Aside from pruning, they’re pretty low-maintenance!
+Their color, fragrance, and beauty make them a garden gem worth growing!

 Before you know it, you’ll have your own favorite lavender variety that you’ll love recommending people!